advocations/skype/DevelopWebSDKappsForSfBOnline.md

 The apiKey value in the previous example is valid for the preview SDK.
 At general availability, these values will change.

-When you have the application object, you sign a user into SfB Online with code like the following example.
+When you have the application object, you sign a user into Skype for Business Online with code like the following example.

 ```js
 // the SDK will get its own access token